Cheltenham Gold Cup: Modern era

 In 2009, Kauto Star became the first horse to regain the Gold Cup.
 He overcame his stablemate and conqueror in 2008, Denman, who had recovered from a heart condition to take his place in the race.
 Timeform spokesperson Kieran Packman said of Kauto Star's performance, "it is the best Gold Cup-winning figure since the Arkle era in the mid-1960s".

 One of the cups, a different one being awarded each year, was reported stolen on 14 July 2010 after a burglary at a home in Wormington, Gloucestershire.

 Cheltenham Racecourse announced in September 2018 that it had been reunited with the original Cheltenham Gold Cup trophy, dating back to 1924, and will present it to the winner of the 2019 race.
 First awarded to five-year-old Red Splash, owned by Major Humphrey Wyndham, trained by Fred Withington and ridden by Dick Rees, it will now be re-introduced as a perpetual trophy, presented to the winning connections of the 2019 race and in future years.

 In 2020 the Cheltenham Festival, and the Gold Cup in particular, was blamed for accelerating the spread of Covid-19 in the UK, being one of the last major sporting events to take place before national lockdowns were imposed by the government.
 In 2021 the Gold Cup was contested behind closed doors, as the rest of the festival was, resulting in a muted atmosphere.
-In 2022,Rachael Blackmore became the first ever female jockey to ride to victory at the Gold Cup on A Plus Tard, who she'd ridden to second place the previous year.
+In 2022 Rachael Blackmore became the first female jockey to ride to victory at the Gold Cup on A Plus Tard, who she had ridden to second place the previous year.